prettydiff/webserver/readme.md

             socket.once("data", handshake);
 ```

-Socket without an assigned event handler for the error event will crash the application when an error does occur, so always handle error events.
+Sockets without an assigned event handler for the error event will crash the application when an error does occur, so always handle error events.
 Secondly, notice the `once` listener for the data event.
 That must be `once` and not `on`, otherwise a new listener is assigned for each incoming network message, which also means a new proxy socket created per message as opposed to per socket.
 In the example above `handshake` just refers to an event handler to evaluate one of three things: